cs50nestm/cs50labs/datatypes/README.md

 In this lab you will learn:

-- What we mean by the term data type
+- The need for data types
 - The common data types we'll use in CS50
 - Problems that can arise with ints and floats
 - Data input functions for different data types